liferay/liferay-frontend-projects/How-to-use-liferay-npm-imports-checker.md

-liferay-npm-imports-checker is a tool to check `imports` sections of `.npmbundlerrc` files in a multiproject source tree.
+`liferay-npm-imports-checker` is a tool to check `imports` sections of `.npmbundlerrc` files in a multiproject source tree.

 This is normally used in builds containing multiple projects where some of them import packages from others.
 An example of such a project would be the [liferay-npm-bundler-2-example](https://github.com/izaera/liferay-npm-bundler-2-example), where [npm-angular5-portlet-say-hello](https://github.com/izaera/liferay-npm-bundler-2-example/tree/master/modules/npm-angular5-portlet-say-hello) imports packages from [npm-angular5-provider](https://github.com/izaera/liferay-npm-bundler-2-example/tree/master/modules/npm-angular5-provider) by means of a [.npmbundlerrc file](https://github.com/izaera/liferay-npm-bundler-2-example/blob/master/modules/npm-angular5-portlet-say-hello/.npmbundlerrc).

 When having projects like this one, a common problem is to guarantee that the `imports` in the `.npmbundlerrc` file match the versions in the provider.
 If such condition doesn't hold the project will fail in runtime with the loader saying that it cannot resolve some version.

-To avoid such runtime errors, you can leverage the liferay-npm-imports-checker to check that for you during build time and, thus, not deploying failing bundles.
+To avoid such runtime errors, you can leverage the `liferay-npm-imports-checker` tool to check that for you during build time and, thus, not deploying failing bundles.

 ## Installation